Write Agent Memory System Review

 5. Draft the review by delegation.
 Use kb/agent-memory-systems/types/agent-memory-system-review.md as the worker's artifact contract.
 Its embedded comparison lens is the review-time distillation of the memory-system design; do not ask the worker to load the full design note during ordinary review writing.
 The worker should follow the type contract's current retained-artifact vocabulary, including knowledge-artifact and system-definition-artifact use as behavioral-authority families.

 Launch one fresh sub-agent or worker with a minimal task-local context.
 Do not fork the parent's full context when the harness offers a clean-context option.
 Give the worker only the local skill handoff, the type contract path, the source directory, the target note path, and the source metadata listed below.
+Use only the harness sub-agent mechanism for this delegation; do not launch an agent CLI from Bash.

 The worker has only this ownership: - read kb/agent-memory-systems/COLLECTION.md - read kb/agent-memory-systems/types/agent-memory-system-review.md - read 1-2 current reviews for style - inspect source_dir - write note_path - decide trace-derived status from implementation evidence and either include both the placement section and trace-derived tag, or omit both